Sebastian-Montoya-B/Alpha-PDI/README.md

 ## Functionality and origin

-R code provided in this repository can be used to quantify generality species in consumer-resource interactions.
+R code provided in this repository can be used to quantify generality of species in consumer-resource interactions.

 ## Instructions